+General Distribution

-General Distribution Original: English and Korean
+Original: English

-Protocol Additional to the Agreement of 31

-October 1975 between the Government of the

-Republic of Korea and the International Atomic

-Energy Agency for the Application of

-Safeguards in Connection with the Treaty on the

-Non-Proliferation of Nuclear Weapons
+Protocol Additional to an Agreement for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons

-- 1. The text of the Protocol Additional to the Agreement of 31 October 1975 between the Government of the Republic of Korea and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in the Annex to this document for the information of all Members.
-The Additional Protocol was approved by the Board of Governors on 24 March 1999 and signed in Vienna on 21 June 1999. - 2.
-Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 19 February 2004, the date on which the Agency received from the Republic of Korea written notification that the Republic of Korea's statutory and/or constitutional requirements for entry into force had been met.
+- The text of the Protocol Additional to the Agreement concluded between the former Yugoslav Republic of Macedonia and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) is reproduced in this document for the information of all Members.
+The Agreement was approved by the Board of Governors on 16 June 2005.
+It was effected by an exchange of letters of 7 and 12 July 2005. - Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 12 July 2005, the date upon on which the Agency received written confirmation on behalf of the former Yugoslav Republic of Macedonia that its statutory and constitutional requirements for entry into force have been met.

-&lt;sup>1 Reproduced in document INFCIRC/236
+Reproduced in document INFCIRC/610